Stansted Airport Security

 Getting through security: 4 easy steps

-- Put toiletries, make-up, perfume and aftershave into one clear resealable bag (max size 20cm x 20cm).
+- You can take make-up, toiletries, perfume and aftershave through Stansted Security – just make sure you package it up in preparation.
+You’ll need a clear resealable bag (max-wize 20cm x 20cm) which you can get from stations before you reach security.
 Ensure each item is less than 100ml, and keep this bag out of your hand luggage, ready for inspection.

 - If taking your electrical items in hand luggage, remove them from your bag when at security check, before you reach the security x-ray area.
 These items include: laptops, hair dryers, hair straighteners, docking stations, large cameras, speakers, irons, tablets.